-I’ve long been a fan of Jason Atherton’s philosophy of creating restaurants that totally suit the location, associated clientèle, having a sense of accessible fun dining and in my opinion a marvel of contemporary British cooking.
-Who can dispute this after working alongside the likes of Pierre Koffman, Marco Pierre White, Nico Ladenis and Farran Adria at the great el Bulli?
-And this is all before he joined the big sweary Gordon in 2001 who I’m sure many will agree provided a great platform for chef-restaurateur Atherton for gastronomic dominance when he decided to go it alone.
-This dazzling gem opened up in the Autumn of 2013, based in the West End pretty much rubbing shoulders with his other playful ventures Little Social and the Social Eating House.
+I’ve long been a fan of Jason Atherton’s philosophy of creating restaurants that totally suit the location, associated clientèle, having a sense of accessible fun dining.
+In my experience, it’s a marvel of contemporary British cooking.
+You can’t dispute his credentials either, as he’s done stints with Pierre Koffman, Marco Pierre White, Nico Ladenis and Farran Adria at the great el Bulli.
+And this is all before he joined the big sweary Gordon in 2001, who I’m sure, many will agree provided a great platform for chef-restaurateur Atherton for gastronomic dominance, when he decided to go it alone.
+This dazzling gem opened up in the Autumn of 2013 in Fitzrovia, pretty much rubbing shoulders with his other playful ventures Little Social and the Social Eating House.
 My first impression was that I’d never seen a dining room as grand, elegant and as opulent as this!
-Think vast, high decorative ceilings, chandeliers, fabulous art work with a cocktail bar to match and you’ll be getting a smidgen of how glamorous it is.
-I’m hoping the food is going to match up too?!
+Think vast, high decorative ceilings, chandeliers, walls gilded with art.
+There is bar with a friendly bunch who really know how to mix cocktails too.

-Here’s a lovely view of where we sat, it should give you a perspective of how much class it oozes:
+Here’s a lovely view of where we sat, it should give you a perspective how class oozing it is:

 We kick proceedings off with native rock oysters.
 They were delicious, perfectly morish, a hint of brine, wonderful texture and totally enhanced with the shallot vinaigrette.

 The charred Cornish mackerel, fennel, carrot and orange salad, romesco sauce, toasted almonds wasn’t too shabby either.
-The dish just worked so well, the citrus cutting into the oily fish, the fennel providing a beautiful fresh aniseed dose, with that sweet creamy romesco and almond crunch.
-A prefect balance of texture and flavour – a steal at 12 quid.
+The dish just worked so well, the citrus cutting into the oily fish, the fennel providing a beautiful fresh aniseed lick, with the sweet-citric romesco balancing things out.
+A perfect balance of texture and flavour – a steal at £12.

 Now onto the mains – Chargrilled Dingley Dell pork chop, pickled kohlrabi, apple, and chicory salad, Bramley apple and Colman’s mustard puree, crispy cheek.
 I kid you not this is pork commodity at it’s finest – the sweetness of the puree with a hint of mustard was the ideal accompaniment to the juicy chop that was cooked perfectly.
 Crispy, smoky cheek with peppery, bitterness of the chicory and sharp tones of the crunchy kohlrabi just topped it all off.
 I was seduced from the first mouthful.
 A steal at 24 quid.
 There is one unforgivable ‘BUT’ though as this dish is no longer available.
 Jason, if you or any of your disciples are reading this, put it back on the menu!

 Cornish cod, Borlotti bean, courgette and chorizo “minestrone”, piquillo pepper.
-This dish was delicious, a perfectly caramelised piece of cod with the added sweetness of the piquillo and smokiness of the chorizo just worked well.
+This dish was delicious, a perfectly cooked piece of cod with the added sweetness of the piquillo and smokiness of the chorizo, just worked well.

-A few days ago feeling totally ravenous with another diner I went back for a 2nd visit and made a bee-line (skipping starters!) for the Lake District chateaubriand, macaroni and cheese, braised ox cheek.
+A few days ago feeling totally ravenous with another diner, I went back for a 2nd visit and made a bee-line (skipping starters!) for the Lake District chateaubriand, macaroni and cheese with braised ox cheek.
 The chateaubriand is thick end of the tenderloin fillet in case you’re wondering, aka the most tender end!
-At 90 pounds a pop this fit for 2 people – you’ll get 2 cuts of beef below per head and wait for it…..
+At 90 pounds a pop this is fit for 2 people – you’ll get 2 cuts of beef per head and wait for it……..
 The most unctuous mac and cheese you’ll ever taste with caramelised ox cheek.
-The dish was super rich, super oozy, super tasty – my mouth is watering from writing this!
+The dish was deeply rich, super oozy with cheese and off the charts tasty – my mouth is watering from writing this!

 Here are a couple of the wines we chose – they were both super elegant, fruity and just married so well with the dishes.